kamu-data/kamu-docs/content/cli/ingest/ingest-examples.md

 aliases:
 ---

-`kamu` supports multiple [data sources](https://github.com/open-data-fabric/open-data-fabric/blob/master/open-data-fabric.md#fetchstep-schema) and [data formats](https://github.com/open-data-fabric/open-data-fabric/blob/master/open-data-fabric.md#readstep) that in combination with custom [preparation steps](https://github.com/open-data-fabric/open-data-fabric/blob/master/open-data-fabric.md#prepstep-schema) can be used ingest all kinds of data.
+`kamu` supports multiple {{<schema "data sources" "FetchStep">}} and {{<schema "data formats" "ReadStep">}} that in combination with custom {{<schema "preparation steps" "PrepStep">}} can be used ingest all kinds of data.

-Note that `kamu` is not intened to be or replace data masaging tool like Apache Airflow or Ni-Fi, or data extraction tool like Debezium.
+Note that `kamu` is not made to be or replace data workflow tools like [Apache Airflow](https://airflow.apache.org/) or [Apache Ni-Fi](https://nifi.apache.org/), or data extraction tool like [Debezium](https://debezium.io/).
 Utilities described below are here only to simplify the initial data ingestion step - the very first step in the data's journey through a web of structured stream processing pipelines.

 # CSV Variants